GSA/search-gov-website/admin-center/content/rss.md

 	<media:content type="" url="https://gallery.usgs.gov/images/05_24_2013/gkb4Erq11X_05_24_2013/large/CoastalEco_KPrzybyla_kelly18.JPG"/>
 	</item>

 ## Step 2.
-Opt to Show as a Facet, Inline Module, or Both
+Opt to Show As a Facet, Inline Module, or Both

 Allow searchers to see inline results for recent, relevant RSS results *across all of your RSS feeds* by turning on the News module on the [Display Overview]({{ site.baseurl }}/admin-center/display/display-overview.html) page.
 When a searcher’s query matches the title of an RSS article published within the past four months, the article appears in the News module.
 Very recent news results (less than five days) appear at the top of the page and less recent news results appear at the bottom.
 Up to three articles are displayed.
 You can edit the default module title, News, on the Display Overview page.